 “Not here.
 The next exit.”

 He figured there was some significance within the grand scheme, that feeling people get when they see a rarity for the first time.
 Like how Noah probably felt when first seeing the rainbow or when Ned watched Peter Parker shut the door from the ceiling, that sort of thing.
 But not for him.
 For his mom.
 She’d been the one storming headfirst into the gale, however fast that was, since day one of his younger brother’s diagnosis.
 Myeloma.
 A rarity in the land of cancers, attacking his plasma.
 His the most rare, being so young.
 Lucky him.
-But she’d been taking every blow in strides, braced in a way only a mother could be, never letting go, even on the interstate, no matter the distance, when there was nothing to hang on to.
+But she’d been taking every blow in stride, braced in a way only a mother could be, never letting go, even on the interstate, no matter the distance, when there was nothing to hang on to.

 “It’s all we can do,” she concluded.

 Armstrong knelt in the flowerbed, dug his fingers into the dirt, and pulled.
 It was his mother who had the green thumb, tending her beds and gardens like they were some deep rooted, blossoming, metaphorical extension of herself on this earth.
 It wasn’t a hobby for her.
 Hobbies implied clubs.
 This was passion.
-Supposedly, this wasn’t always the case.
-For the first eight years of their marriage she couldn’t keep the flowers his father brought her alive more than a few days.
+Though supposedly, this wasn’t always the case.
+For the first eight years of their marriage she couldn’t keep the flowers his father brought her alive for more than a few days.
 “Four days, tops, then the last petal would fall from the rose and the curse would continue.”
 But Armstrong didn’t remember those days of dead flowers.
-What he knew was that she dug deep into some persistence, through rain and shine, embedded, literally thriving life from the ground up.
+What he knew was that she dug deep into some persistence, through rain and shine, embedded, nurturing life from the ground up.
 “Lord knows, if I can grow two boys I can grow some flowers.”
 And Lord knows she did.
-There was still the lineage of roses, now a swollen bush sharp as ever, from that eighth year anniversary.
+There was still the lineage of roses, now a swollen bush sharp as ever, from that eighth-year anniversary.
 “That’s when I knew, even after all those years, she still loved me or she really loved those roses” — his father’s running joke.

 But like everything else, the past few years had taken a toll on the gardens.
 Weeds, some waist high on Armstrong, spread like they owned the place.
-His father had thrown himself into work, because distraction, because expenses, he didn’t know, and his mother had thrown herself into everything else.
+His father had thrown himself into work, because distraction, because expenses, and his mother had thrown herself into everything else.
 This was the new normal.